 - A. The administration of prescription medication or drugs at school requires a completed signed request from the student's parent.
-An oral request must be reduced to writing within two school days, provided that the school district may rely on an oral request until a written request is received. - B. An "Administrating Prescription Medications" form must be completed annually (once per school year) and/or when a change in the prescription or requirements for administration occurs. - C. Prescription medication must come to school in the original container labeled for the student by a pharmacist in accordance with law, and must be administered in a manner consistent with the instructions on the label. - D. The school nurse may request to receive further information about the prescription, if needed, prior to administration of the substance.
+An oral request must be reduced to writing within two school days, provided that the school district may rely on an oral request until a written request is received. - B. An "Administrating Prescription Medications" form must be completed annually (once per school year) and/or when a change in the prescription or requirements for administration occurs.
+Prescription medication as used in this policy does not include any form of medical cannabis as defined in Minn.
+Stat. § 152.22, Subd.
+6. - C. Prescription medication must come to school in the original container labeled for the student by a pharmacist in accordance with law, and must be administered in a manner consistent with the instructions on the label. - D. The school nurse may request to receive further information about the prescription, if needed, prior to administration of the substance.